Today we will be visiting the all major Markets In Tel Aviv and Jaffa. Let’s begin!

-If you never visited Nachalat Binyamin and love such events then I would definitely recommend.
+If you never visited Nachalat Binyamin and love such events, then I would recommend stopping there.
 Moreover, you can find there nice and unique souvenirs.

 HaTikva Market and Carmel Market are two competing outdoor markets in Southern Tel Aviv.
 But since Carmel Market is closer to the sea and there are numerous hotels in the area, over the years it became a touristic spot as well.
 HaTikva Market, on the other hand, is a more authentic market with few tourists and almost no changes over the last decades.

 HaTikva Market is located in the Hatikva neighborhood.
 Most of the market is on HaTikva street, but there are also shops/stalls on nearby streets.
 Though it’s not a big market, it has everything from produce to meats and spices.